Request or download the MATTR Pi SDK Trial License Agreement and the MATTR Customer Agreement and review these terms.

 ) must exactly match a redirect URI that has been whitelisted for the OAuth client used to authenticate the holder.
 This is required for the SDK to successfully retrieve credentials.

-This SDK can be used alongside the mDocs Verifier SDK (mobile-credential-verifier-react-native
+This SDK can be used in the same application with version 7.2.0 of the React Native mDocs Verifier SDK (mobile-credential-verifier-react-native

 When combining both SDKs in the same application, add the following activity to your app's android manifest: